Munawwar/Lithium/README.md

 1. Data type assertion: isDefined,isElement...
 2. Things like bind,inherit,namespace...
-3. Observable (Publisher-subscriber pattern) that can be used to communicate between loosly coupled modules/components.
+3. Publisher-subscriber pattern that can be used to communicate between loosly coupled modules/components.
 3. IE8 JS 1.6 and JS 1.8 polyfills, like string trim, array forEach,lastIndexOf,filter,reduce...
-4. Browser detection (which is still useful in rare cases..like for statistics).
+4. Browser detection (which is still useful for fixing certain bugs or for statistics).

 Lithium depends on jQuery.
 Lithium is seperated into modules, so you use only what you need.